F3DS-Package/F3DS-Package/README.md

 ### Euler equation

 Currently under development
-## How to compile
+## How to compile & setup

-At first, we need to clone the repository and download submodules.
+First, you need to clone the repository and download submodules.

 ```:shell
 git clone https://165.93.124.207/gitlab/tishikawa/f3ds.git